Last updated on April 10, 2025

 Progressive zoom and navigation

 From the Zoom to fit view, you can zoom in and out using the mouse wheel to a maximum of 1600% magnification.
-The zoom value is temporarily displayed at the top of the image.
 After zooming, you can move around the image in any direction by clicking and dragging with the mouse.

 The zoom works with both original and optimized images, including when you are using the split view or the comparison view.